addison-bain-je/canvasappsearch/README.md

 ![](https://github.com/addison-bain-je/canvasappsearch/blob/main/SearchTypes.gif)

-Additive Search/
+Additive Search\
-For the Items property in the gallery:/
+For the Items property in the gallery:\
 ```
 ForAll(
 Distinct(